oliamb/knnball/README.md

 ===================

 KnnBall is a Ruby library that implements *Querying neareast neighbor algorithm*.
-This algorithm optimize the search of the nearest point given another point as input.
+This algorithm optimize the search of the nearest point given a point as input.

-It works with any number of dimension but written seems accord on the point that with more than 10 dimensions, brute force approach might give better results.
+It works with any number of dimension but essays seems to accord on the fact that with more than 10 dimensions, brute force approach will give better results.

 In this library, each point is associated to a value, this way the library acts as an index for multidimensional data like